InaFPedersen/DesignPatterns/README.md

 A project template with examples.

 ## Description
 A project template with examples of all 23 different Design Patterns, originated from the Gang of Four library of Design Pattern.
+The design patterns are split into three categories, behavioral, creational, and structural.
+Each of the pattern has its own use cases where it can help optimalize the code.

 ## Original
 The original definitions of the design patterns can be found in the book: "Design Patterns - Elements of Reusable Object-Oriented Software" written by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides in 1994.